Victoria Australia

 The Great Ocean Road Victoria

-The Great Ocean Road, starting from Geelong, just south west of Melbourne, winds its way along the stunning south west coast of Victoria to South Australia.
+The Great Ocean Road, starting from Geelong Australia - Port Phillip, just south west of Melbourne Australia, winds its way along the stunning south west coast of Victoria to the state of South Australia.

 Along the route, you will discover history as well as see natural wonders and scenery that you will not forget, Cape Otway, Port Campbell National Park and the Grampians National Park are alone worth the visit.

-Places along the coast include Warrnambool, great for whale watching, and Torquay, for those who love water activities, including surfing at Bells Beach.
+Places along the Victoria Coast include Warrnambool, great for whale watching, and Torquay, for those who love water activities including surfing at Bells Beach.

 Head on through the townships of Anglesea and Aireys Inlet to Lorne, a resort-style town combining restaurants and shops with historic properties and natural attractions such as Teddy’s Lookout, Erskine Falls and the Angahook-Lorne State Park.